 Deco side, we love it!
 The magic operates as soon as you walk through the door.
 Whether they have remained in their juice or the Route66 side is played thoroughly, we are always pleasantly surprised and each dinner and a little like a mini museum of the route66.

-If we only had to choose one, it would be that of Albuquerque, so vintage!
+If we had to choose just one, it would be the Albuquerque one, so vintage!
 For the very (very) greedy we recommend you the Banana Split!

 They are everywhere!
 If in general retailers in North America have kept a retro / vintage spirit, on the route66, it makes sense!
 Letters painted in the hands, neons, old enamelled plates, there is something for all tastes.
 Some revealing all their attractions at night.